Truth and Reconciliation in Cambodia: Background

 Between 1975 and 1979, a fifth of Cambodia's (then called Democratic Kampuchea) population—totaling one to two million people—was killed by the Khmer Rouge.
 During the twenty years which followed, there was a general resistance to “digging up past horrors”.
 The country and new government chose not to participate in official truth-seeking during the transitional period and Cambodians in general showed little interest in speaking about that era.

 However, once the last of the regime had been overthrown in 1999, Cambodians began to show an increased interest in learning their past and uncovering the truth of the Khmer Rouge regime.
 It was decided that justice would be sought through retributive trials.
 In 2001, the Cambodian National Assembly passed a law on the establishment of the Extraordinary Chambers in the Courts of Cambodia for the Prosecution of Crimes Committed during the Period of Democratic Kampuchea.
 These hybrid tribunals enacted jointly by the Cambodian government and the United Nations were not expected to be a final solution, but they were a departure point.
-This move towards justice acknowledged both the surviving and lost Cambodian victims, and proved that the past would not forgotten, or diminished.
+This move towards justice acknowledged both the surviving and lost Cambodian victims, and proved that the past would not be forgotten, or diminished.
 Rather, the past was to be addressed “slowly and unevenly”.